 Our juicer is a slow cold pressed juicer.
 We couldn’t be happier with it.
 If you want to check it out for yourself, you can read all about it here.

 When it comes to juicing greens, the Omega juicer flies through them.
 You can sometimes get away without a juicer when making juices at home — we share how to make our beet juice using a blender.
 For greens, it really is best to use a high quality juicer — a blender just won’t cut it.

 A juicer makes quick work of the greens as well as everything else.
 The juice comes together in under 10 minutes.

-YOU MAY ALSO LIKE: Three immunity boosting ginger shot recipes perfect for busy mornings or a quick boost.
+YOU MAY ALSO LIKE: These three immunity boosting ginger shot recipes perfect for busy mornings or a quick boost.
 See how to make lemon ginger, carrot ginger, and green apple ginger shots.
-Jump to the Ginger Shot Recipes.

 Health Benefits and the Goodness of this Green Drink

 I love learning about all the goodness in veggies so let’s geek out a little together, okay?